ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 - : string option = None
 ```

-See the [Error Handling](/docs/error-handling) for an longer discussion on error handling using options, exceptions and others means.
+See the [Error Handling](/docs/error-handling) for an longer discussion on error handling using options, exceptions, and others means.

 ## The Standard Library `Option` Module

-Most of the functions in this section as well as other useful ones are provided by the OCaml standard library in the [`Stdlib.Option`](https://ocaml.org/api/Option.html) supporting module.
+Most of the functions in this section, as well as other useful ones, are provided by the OCaml standard library in the [`Stdlib.Option`](https://ocaml.org/api/Option.html) supporting module.

 ### Map an Option

-Using pattern-matching, it is possible to define functions, allowing users to easily work with option values.
+Using pattern matching, it is possible to define functions, allowing users to easily work with option values.
 Here is `map` of type `('a -> 'b) -> 'a option -> 'b option`.
 It allows us to apply a function to the value wrapped inside an `option`, if present:
 ```ocaml
 # let map f = function
   | None -> None